maeganmc/maeganmc.github.io/projects/project-1.md

 </div>

-In my ICS 212 course, I was tasked to find a way to solve a given hexadecimal sudoku problem using recusion and Eclipse.
+In my ICS 212 course, I was tasked to find a way to solve a given hexadecimal sudoku problem using recusion, Java, and Eclipse.
 I was given help and assistance with code by my professor, Carleton Moore, and classmates I bounced errors off of.
 The recursive strategy for finding a solution to a sudoku problem was:

 "i.
 If all cells are filled, see if this Sudoku is valid.
 If it is valid, we have found a solution.
 If not, this Sudoku is not a solution.
 Base case 1